carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 Other than backticks ``` for code chunks that surround the code top and bottom, the only **required** piece is the specified language (r) placed between the curly brackets.
 This indicates that the language to read the code is R.

 > ## Fun fact: Other Programming Languages
 > Although we will (mostly) be using R in this workshop, it’s possible to use other programming or markup languages.
 For example, we have seen that we can use LaTeX code for equations.
-You can also use python and a handful of other languages, so if R is not your preferred programming, but you like working in the RStudio environment, don’t despair!
-Other options for languages include: sql, julia, bash, and c, etc. It should be noted however, that some languages (like python) will require installing and loading additional packages.
+You can also use Python and a handful of other languages, so if R is not your preferred programming but you like working in the RStudio environment, don’t despair!
+Other options for languages include: sql, julia, bash, and c, etc. It should be noted, however, that some languages (like Python) will require installing and loading additional packages.
 {: .callout}